-The Enterostomal Therapy Nurse, also known as an ET nurse, treats stomas and help patients recover from them.
-Sometimes stomas do not heal after they are meant to, leading an ET nurse to continue treatments.
+Also known as an ET nurse, Enterostomal Therapy Nurses treat stomas and help patients recover from them.
+Sometimes, stomas do not heal after they are meant to, leading an ET nurse to continue treatments.
 They offer these treatments at facilities, hospitals, or homes as needed.
 ET nurses also provide education and rehabilitation to help patients get back on their feet after an ostomy procedure.

 An ET nurse will also offer advice about potential ostomy surgeries, because of the intensive training they undergo to treat open wounds and stomas, and their extensive knowledge on the subject.
 In terms of remuneration, the average enterostomal therapy nurse salary in Canada is $91,679 per year or $47.02 per hour.
 Entry-level positions start at $74,797 per year, while most experienced workers make up to $94,200 per year.

-A cardiovascular nurse assists in the caring of adult cardiovascular (a condition with the heart) patients.
+A cardiovascular nurse assists in the caring of adult patients with heart conditions.
 Some of these patients sometimes have acute or chronic heart conditions.
 Cardiovascular Nurses also sometimes assist cardiac surgeons during heart surgery procedures.

 Most often, a cardiovascular nurse works in treatment and rehabilitation after an episode such as a heart attack.
 They might also perform resuscitations via defibrillators if a patient goes into cardiac arrest.
 The average cardiovascular nurse's salary in Canada is $81,715 per year or $41.91 per hour.